 I met up with some friends this morning at the The International College of Management, Sydney up on the hill in Manly.
 A grand building (once St Patricks Seminary) and we sat in the sun sketching and drawing.
 It is a daunting building to sketch!

 My first sketch was a big one in my A4 moleskine which I have neglected a bit lately.
 My hand wasn’t feeling in the mood for a detailed version so I started with paint.
 We had a painter/ photographer come up to see what we were doing and while chatting I somehow managed to close my book!
 I don’t use my hands when I talk do I????
 Rather than thinking this was a disaster (hmm, it was NOT what I was planning) I decided to put more paint on and then close the book again.
 Then I had to live with these paint marks.
 The result a very loose version of the building.

-One of the limitations of posting to a blog is that you can’t get a sense of the size of this sketch so I have saved it at a larger size.
+One of the limitations of posting to a blog is that you can’t get a sense of the size of this sketch.
 And ironically the next sketch though half the size is posted huge!

 A second attempt at a detail (while talking) was done with my new Winsor and Newton Watercolour Markers (well, there was a little bit in the first sketch as well as some fog grey lines)and then watercolour over the top, more markers and then more paint… whatever!?!